It’s been three years since Claire Tait was last abused by her ex-partner.

 “Eventually, someone let me in and I just fell through and broke down and they phoned the police and an ambulance.”

-“I look back at myself now and I think, what the hell were you doing?” she says.
+“I look back at myself now and I think, what the hell were you doing?”

 “But when you’re with that person and you love them and you think you can get them to change, it’s so hard to leave.